Great news Kiwi shoppers! After 11 months of self-isolation with Mrs Claus up at the North Pole, Santa’s coming back to Northlands.

-From Saturday 28 November, Santa will be stopping over at Northlands, before he returns back to the North Pole on Christmas Eve.
+From Saturday 27 November, Santa will be stopping over at Northlands, before he returns back to the North Pole on Christmas Eve.

-He’ll be located at Centre Court, near Vodafone and BNZ and every child that visits him will receive a FREE* book, ‘Slinky Malinki’s Christmas Crackers’ by New Zealand author, Lynley Dodd.
+He’ll be located at Centre Court, near Vodafone and BNZ and every child that visits him will receive a FREE* book, ‘Santa is coming to New Zealand’ by author, Steve Smallman.
 If you would like to have a photo with Santa, the team from Santa Magic will be able to help you.
 Photos start from just $17.

 At Northlands, keeping our shoppers, community and staff safe is our priority.
 In line with health and government advice, a visit to Santa will be a little different this year.

 Santa visits and photos are running as a close proximity service this year and My Vaccine Passes will be required for all visitors aged 12 and over, to access the area including the photo selection and purchase service once we move into the Traffic Light system on Friday 3rd December.

 What a visit with Santa at Northlands is like

 Like everyone, Santa’s had to learn a few new tricks this year to keep himself and those around him safe.